-As of April 2019, Chad hosts more than 340,000 Sudanese refugees from Darfur.
-Darfur refugees are largely distributed between refugee camps and host communities in the regions of Wadi Fira, Ouaddai, Sila, and Salamat, all near Chad’s border with Sudan.?
-Most of the refugee population arrived in Chad in the wake of the escalation of the Darfur Crisis in 2003-04, though ongoing violence in Darfur has led to periodic new waves of arrivals. ?
-As the situation in Darfur remains unstable, only 20,000 refugees been able to return to their places of origin.?
+Chad hosts around 370,000 Sudanese refugees from Darfur.
+Most of the refugees are living in refugee camps and host communities in the regions of Ennedi-Est, Wadi Fira, Ouaddai and Sila, all near Chad’s border with Sudan.?
+The majority of the refugees arrived in Chad following escalation of the Darfur crisis in 2003-04, though continuing violence has led to periodic new waves of arrivals.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.

 The volatile security situation, combined with a lack of basic infrastructure, restricts humanitarian access.
 People in need often have limited access to services as a result of insecurity, particularly in the Lac region and several areas in the south and east.
 Armed group attacks along the border areas with Niger and Nigeria further hamper access.
 Interference in humanitarian activities is a concern, with lengthy registration and visa processes continuing to impede access and the entry of humanitarian staff into the country.
 Insecurity in the Lac region has led to an increase in displacement, and has limited access to basic services and humanitarian aid for the affected population.
 Most of Chad experiences seasonal floods – the rainy season usually lasts from April–October – making the delivery of aid more difficult.
 Physical constraints, such as poor road conditions and the many islands in the Lac region, also negatively affect the delivery of aid.

 Read more in the latest ACAPS Humanitarian Access Overview.